lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 \frac{1}{\sqrt{|G|}}\sum_{g\in G}|g\rangle|f(g)\rangle
 $$

-Next we measure the right register to obtain $f(g) \in A$ for a random
+Next we measure the right register to obtain $f(g) \in A$ for a uniformly random
 $g\in G$.
-After the measurement the resulting state will be a sum over the vectors $|g'\rangle$ for which $f(g') = f(g)$.
-Since $f$ hides $H$, this is equal to the sum over the coset $gH$ of $H$:
+After the measurement, the resulting state will be a sum over the vectors $|g'\rangle$ for which $f(g') = f(g)$.
+Since $f$ hides $H$, this is equal to the sum over the coset $gH$:

 $$
 \frac{1}{\sqrt{|H|}}\sum_{h\in H}|gh\rangle
 $$

-To facilitate notation, we will use $|H\rangle$ to denote the sum over the elements of the subgroup $H$:
+To facilitate notation, we will use $|H\rangle$ to denote the normalized sum over the elements of the subgroup $H$:

 $$
 |H\rangle := \frac{1}{\sqrt{|H|}}\sum_{h\in H}|h\rangle
 $$

-and we will similarly use $|gH\rangle$ to denote the sum over the coset $gH$:
+and we will similarly denote the sum over the coset $gH$ by $\|gH\rangle$:

 $$
 |gH\rangle := \frac{1}{\sqrt{|H|}}\sum_{h\in H}|gh\rangle
 $$

-To summarize, the first step of the standard method is to use a single invocation of $f$ to produce a coset state
+With this notation, we can say that the first step of the standard method is to use a single invocation  of $f$ to produce a coset state

 $$
 |gH\rangle